E.H. in the U.K.

-E.H. in the U.K. is an album by American jazz saxophonist Eddie Harris recorded in England with prominent British rock musicians in 1973 and released on the Atlantic label.
+E.H. in the U.K. is an album by American jazz saxophonist Eddie Harris, recorded in England with prominent British rock musicians in 1973 and released on the Atlantic label.

 Reception

-The Allmusic review stated "most of the results aren't too different from what Harris had been recording at home at the time, with only a hint of a rock edge.
+The AllMusic review stated that "most of the results aren't too different from what Harris had been recording at home at the time, with only a hint of a rock edge.
 If anything, the workmanlike Brits are too much on their best behavior".